RepoGrams/RepoGrams/README.md

 Developing inside a docker image is inconvenient.
 A more convenient way to develop is to deploy RepoGrams locally on your machine.

-Start by installing the following libraries on your machine:
+Start by installing the following packages on your machine:

 * python (2.7.x), python-dev, and python-pip
 * [python-graph-tool](http://graph-tool.skewed.de/)